sharkdp/insect/README.md

     yaourt -S insect

-For Fedora, there is a [copr
-repository](https://copr.fedorainfracloud.org/coprs/fnux/insect/):
+On Fedora 28+, you can install `insect` from the official sources:

+    sudo dnf install insect

+For Fedora versions 26 and 27, you need to enable this [copr repository](https://copr.fedorainfracloud.org/coprs/fnux/insect/):

     sudo dnf copr enable fnux/insect
-    sudo dnf install insect

 For macOS, there is a [Homebrew package](http://braumeister.org/formula/insect):